 1. Close the deal fast

 A good number of buyers often make one common mistake which has to do with pushing the deal quite fast.
-This can be a costly mistake since it can totally mess things up for you especially when you purchase from a wrong seller.
+This can be a costly mistake since it can mess things up for you especially when you purchase from a wrong seller.
 If you encounter a seller who is pushing you to quickly close the deal, chances are that there may be something suspicious going on.
-In order to avoid such as situation and keep off dubious dealers, you can consult with a certified realtor who will be able to offer you the necessary help throughout the buying process.
+To avoid such a situation and keep off dubious dealers, you can consult with a certified realtor who will be able to offer you the necessary help throughout the buying process.

 2. Failure to know exactly what you want

 It is a grave mistake not to have any idea of the design of a home that will suit all your needs as you make your purchase.
 Being completely unaware in regards to your specific needs and requirements will significantly increase your chances of buying a home that will leave you regretting for years to come.
 Take your time and carefully think about the type of house you would like to purchase.
 First time home buyers seriously need to consider all their requirements and their budget.
 Coming up with an intricate plan will greatly assist you to narrow down your selections thereby saving you time.

 3. Buying a good home in a remote and inaccessible locality

 It is better to purchase a home that is located in an easily accessible area than going for a strikingly beautiful property located in an isolated area.
 For the latter, its value is likely to decrease with time while the property located in a prime area will increase in value as time goes by.